Othram: Murder of Christine Jessop

 Christine Jessop was a 9-year-old girl from Queensville, Ontario, who was abducted after getting off her school bus in October 1984.
 She went home, dropped off her bag, and planned on meeting with a friend at a nearby park.
 She never made it to the park.
 Her body was later recovered on December 31 in a farmer's field in Sunderland, Ontario.
 She had been raped and stabbed to death, with semen being found on her underwear.

 In 2019, the Toronto Police Service contacted Othram to generate a DNA profile from the semen found on Jessop's clothing and perform forensic genealogy to find her killer.
 After Othram was able to successfully sequence a profile, Toronto Police were able to find her killer in the fall.
 It was announced on October 15, that Calvin Hoover, a man who died in 2015, matched the profile of DNA and was named as her killer.

 Murder of Siobhan McGuinness

 Siobhan McGuinness was a 5-year-old girl from Missoula, Montana, who was abducted in early 1974 while walking to a friend's house.
 Her body was found two days later in a snowy culvert.
 She had been raped and stabbed to death.
 An extensive investigation between law enforcement and the community was made in order to find her killer until all leads were exhausted.

 In 2020, the Missoula Police Department, BODE Technology, and the FBI contacted Othram to create a genetic profile from DNA found on the crime scene, after similar techniques were used to identify the Golden State Killer.
 After a profile was made, the team used forensic genealogy to find Richard William Davis, who was confirmed by DNA to be her killer.
 Davis had died in 2012.

+Killing of Mary Theresa Simpson

+On March 15, 1964, Mary Theresa Simpson was reported missing, her remains were found four days later.
+She had been kidnapped, sexually assaulted and killed in a wooded area southwest of Elmira.
+For 62 years her assailant was unknown, but in 2023 investigators partnered with Othram and students from Russell Sage College to conduct genealogical analysis, identifying Alfred Murray Jr. (died 2004) as a possible suspect, the first time he had been considered one in the case.

+Investigators then collected a DNA sample from his son, which confirmed that his DNA was related to the DNA found on Simpson's skirt.
+In November of that year, investigators exhumed the body of Murray, and compared his DNA to the DNA from Simpson's skirt.
+They found that the odds of that DNA belonging to a person other than Murray were less than 1 in 320 billion.
+On February 10, 2026, the Elmira Police Department held a press conference announcing that they believe that Murray killed Simpson, making it the 18th case in the state of New York solved by Othram.